oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/405-MobileLab.md

 ----

 #### How to raise events from mobile applications ####
 In this lab, you will not code for mobile application to create events.
-However, we'd like to give some ideas of how you can develop mobile application to create custome events.
+However, we'd like to give some ideas of how you can develop mobile application to create custom events.
 Oracle provides Event APIs as part of client SDK to create events upon offer accept/reject to raise events.
 The name of events could be any string you like, and you can add your custom attributes into the “properties” field which will be visible in the report creation wizard in MCS.
 Please refer to the below snippet of mobile client code to get an idea of how you can raise events from mobile applications.

     ```
     service.post('/mobile/custom/LoyaltyManagementAPI/offer/:id/accept', function (req, res) {